Tyler-Green/Portfolio/Compilers/C-Compiler/README.txt

 To run the testing documents for checkpoint 1 type "make test_c1"

 To run the testing documents for checkpoint 2 type "make test_c2"

+To run the testing documents for checkpoint 3 "type make test_c3"

 _____________________________________________